 Curing your cannabis is the final portion where they're placed in airtight and UV-protected jars to age and refine.
 Check on your buds everyday and open the jar in a process known as burping or breathing for 10 to 30 minutes.

 Leaving the jar open can introduce fresh air.
 Curing can take anywhere from a month to several months depending on your preference.

 As you can see, growing cannabis is as easy or complex as you want.
 While doing the bare minimum can produce decent yields, continually perfecting your cultivation practices can increase the quality of your flower.

 If you're interested in growing like the pros do, enroll in Cannabis Training University’s cannabis certification program.

-CTU’s online learning platform makes it easy to go from complete beginner and be on your way to a master grower.
+CTU’s online weed growing training makes it easy to go from complete beginner to a master grower.
 Our affordable cannabis training program gives you access to course content for 12 months so you can learn at your own pace. it's never been easier to become a marijuana growing master!

 Pot Grow Kits

 For easy to use and inexpensive marijuana grow kits check out the selection at a Pot for Pot.
 Grow your own weed at home on a budget.